calmHeaven/-Automated-SMS-Motivator-/README.md

 ## Configuration

 The application uses Twilio for sending SMS messages.
-You need to provide your Twilio credentials in the `application.properties` file:
+You need to provide your Twilio credentials in the `application.yaml` file which you must create for the program to execute:

 ```
 twilio: